-The Service Agreement had an initial term of two years, and continues thereafter so long as such continuance is specifically approved at least annually by a majority of the Board and a majority of the Independent Trustees.
-The Trust, on behalf of any or all of the funds, or the Advisor may terminate the Agreement at any time without penalty on 60 days' written notice to the other party.
+The Service Agreement has an initial term of two years, and continues thereafter so long as such continuance is specifically approved at least annually by a majority of the Board and a majority of the Independent Trustees.
+The Trust, on behalf of the fund, or the Advisor may terminate the Agreement at any time without penalty on 60 days' written notice to the other party.
 The Agreement may be amended by mutual written agreement of the parties, without obtaining shareholder approval.